BOARD MEMBERS BY REGION

 Jefferson, Johnson, Sullivan, Unicoi, Union, Washington

-Wendy has been in education for 26 years.
-She holds an Educational Specialist degree in Educational Leadership, a Master’s in early childhood special education, and a dual Bachelor’s in elementary and special education.
-Wendy is a highly qualified reading intervention teacher with certifications in English Language Learners and as a TEAM evaluator.
+VICE-PRESIDENT – AREA 1 WENDY O’NEAL Wendy is a seasoned educator with over 25 years of experience.
+She is 1 of less than 1% in the state who is certified and experienced in school administration, special education, and English language learning.
+Wendy is a highly qualified reading intervention teacher, holds a certification for TEAM evaluator since 2014, and serves on two national councils addressing teacher retention, recruiting and training.
 Her experiences span classroom teacher, instructional coach, and school administration with a proven record of success at the school, district, and state levels.
-She has served for almost two decades as an adjunct professor and supervisor to future teachers in education preparation programs.
+She has served for almost two decades as an adjunct professor.
 Recently, she worked as a consultant for the Tennessee Department of Education, evaluating universities’ teacher preparation programs strengthening alignment to reading practices and standards.
-She is a parent of a child with dyslexia.
+As a parent of a child with dyslexia and a middle school reading intervention teacher, Wendy brings a unique perspective and deep understanding of the challenges and supports needed for struggling readers. |

 SERVICE AREA 2 – SMOKY MOUNTAIN